bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialSetup.txt

 Installing from your default package manager
 --------------------------------------------

 mingus might be packaged for your distribution's package manager.
-See :doc:`<tutorialGettingmingus>` for a list.
+See :doc:`getting mingus<tutorialGettingmingus>` for a list.

 Recommended Programs